influxdata/docs-v2/content/influxdb/cloud/reference/flux/stdlib/array/from.md

 ---
 title: array.from() function
 description: >
-  The experimental `array.from()` function constructs a table from an array of records.
+  The `array.from()` function constructs a table from an array of records.
 menu:
   influxdb_cloud_ref:
     name: array.from